plus-99/cronx/examples/README.md

 # Cronx Docker Examples

-This directory contains Docker configurations for running Cronx with different storage backends and clustering scenarios.
+This directory contains Docker configurations for running Cronx with different storage backends, clustering scenarios, and the web-based debugging UI.

 ## 🐳 Available Configurations

-### Single Backend Examples
+### Complete Backend Examples

-- **`docker-compose.redis.yml`** - Redis-based Cronx deployment with clustering
+- **`docker-compose.redis.yml`** - Redis-based Cronx deployment with clustering and UI
-- **`docker-compose.postgres.yml`** - PostgreSQL-based Cronx deployment with clustering
+- **`docker-compose.postgres.yml`** - PostgreSQL-based Cronx deployment with clustering and UI
-- **`docker-compose.sqlite.yml`** - SQLite-based Cronx deployment with clustering
+- **`docker-compose.sqlite.yml`** - SQLite-based Cronx deployment with clustering and UI
-- **`docker-compose.all.yml`** - Multi-backend demonstration with all storage types
+- **`docker-compose.all.yml`** - Multi-backend demonstration with all storage types and UI

+Each configuration includes:
+- ✅ **Multiple storage backends** (Redis, PostgreSQL, SQLite)
+- ✅ **Worker clustering** with distributed job execution
+- ✅ **Web UI** for debugging and monitoring at `http://localhost:5000`
+- ✅ **Environment variable** configuration support
+- ✅ **Health checks** and automatic restarts

 ### 🚀 Quick Start